Accelerate food, pharmaceutical and particle analysis with Raman imaging

 The use of Raman microscopy for automated particle analyses will then be described, with a focus on the finding, classifying and identifying of particle components.
 Investigations of this sort are especially important in establishing the purity of raw materials, such as water, used in the production of foods, drinks and pharmaceuticals.
 The varieties of packaging in which those products are distributed are also of interest as they influence the shelf life of their contents and are a potential source of microplastics in the environment.
 Employing the advantages of Raman microscopy to investigate particulate samples holds great promise in accelerating the workflow, refining the precision and amplifying the analytical power of such measurements.

-After covering experimental procedures and demonstrating the capability, utility and accessibility of confocal Raman microscopy and automated particle analysis, we will host a question and answer session to further explore the technique interactively.
+After covering experimental procedures and demonstrating the capability, utility and accessibility of confocal Raman microscopy and automated particle analysis, we host a question and answer session to further explore the technique interactively.

 Key learning points: